boisgera/pandoc/README.md

     $ pip install --upgrade pandoc

 The [Pandoc] command-line tool is a also required dependency ;
-you may install it with :
+you may install it with:

     $ conda install -c conda-forge pandoc